 Am I guaranteed an allocation of new issue securities?

 Entering an order makes you eligible for but does not guarantee an allocation of bonds.
 If the offering is oversubscribed (more bonds were requested than available for purchase) and you did not withdraw your order, you may receive a portion of the bonds you requested, or none at all.
 Fidelity allocates bonds as fairly and equitably as possible.

 Will I have the opportunity to change or void a trade before executing it?

-Your order will not be sent to Fidelity if you leave the Verification page before you click Place Order, or if you click Cancel.
+Your order will not be sent to Fidelity if you leave the Preview Order page before you click Place Order, or if you click Cancel.

 When is my order submitted to Fidelity?

-When you click Place Order on the Verification page, you are agreeing that the order information is correct, and you are authorizing Fidelity to execute the order on your behalf.
+When you click Place Order on the Preview Order page, you are agreeing that the order information is correct, and you are authorizing Fidelity to execute the order on your behalf.

 Confirmations and Cancellations